Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 He held Elena’s body tightly and finished as he thrust his penis so deep into her that it pushed back her womb entrance.

-「Ugh… It, it’s coming!」
+"Ugh… It, it’s coming!"

-「Hyah!
-Ah, aaaahn!」
+"Hyah!
+Ah, aaaahn!"

-「Aah… Both of you… are very wonderful.」
+"Aah… Both of you… are very wonderful."

 As Yuu continued to ejaculate, Elena’s body continued to quiver as she accepted it.